rss logo

 • From the Certification Authority management console, right-click on Certificate Templates and select Certificate Template to Issue:

-• The EAP-TLS template should appear inside the Certificate Templates folder:
+• The EAP-TLS template should appear in the Certificate Templates folder:

 • Right-click on Computer template and select Duplicate Template: